 This question seeks to examine whether the basic civil functions of a state apparatus are fulfilled in terms of regulation, administration and implementation.
-It does not refer to basic security functions like keeping the peace or maintaining law and order, and it does not address the quality of the administrative structures, solely their existence and scope.
+It does not refer to the most basic security functions like keeping the peace or maintaining law and order.
+It primarily addresses the existence and scope of administrative structures, as well as their operational reach across the territory (differentiation, efficiency, accessibility).